-If you are buying sauce from a can or bottled sauce, you are really missing out.
-Any of these recipes can be used as homemade pasta sauce or spaghetti sauce.
+These pasta sauce recipes are outstanding.
+If you are buying sauce from a can or even bottled sauce, you are really missing out.
+Any of the recipes below can be used as homemade pasta sauce or spaghetti sauce.

 FRESH PASTA SAUCE FROM SCRATCH